 Filmed in a reformed train Wagon, sueur follows the performance as a belly dancer of The secret of the Grain lead actress, Hafsia Herzi, who dances on hot and popular musics, Night belly dance in a resturant.

-It's the end of summer vacation for Amin.
-The young photographer spends cozy evenings with Charlotte, the ex-girlfriend of his Casanova cousin.
-She talks to him about literature, he ...
+It's the end of summer vacation for Amin, the young photographer.
+He spends cozy evenings with Charlotte, the ex-girlfriend of Tony, his Casanova cousin.
+She talks to him about literature, ...
 See full summary »

 Adèle's life is changed when she meets Emma, a young woman with blue hair, who will allow her to discover desire and to assert herself as a woman and as an adult.
 In front of others, Adèle grows, seeks herself, loses herself, and ultimately finds herself through love and loss.